SkylerBurger/city_explorer/README.md

 - /yelp path is functioning and returning formatted JSON data from the Yelp API
 - /events path is functioning and returning formatted JSON data from the Eventbrite API
 - /movies path is functioning and returning formatted JSON data from the MovieDB API
+- /trails path is functioning and returning formatted JSON data from the Hiking Project API